TULiberalArts/12.-Gender-Sexuality-and-Women-s-Studies/pages/home.md

   <div class="row row-wide">
     <div class="col m12 l4">{% include cards/card2-image.html
       title="Certificate for Non-Liberal Arts Students"
-      content="Learn more about our certificate for all students interested in the field of Gender and Women's Studies." image=""
+      content="Learn more about our certificate for all students interested in the field of Gender, Sexuality and Women's Studies." image=""
       button-link="http://bulletin.temple.edu/undergraduate/liberal-arts/gender-sexuality-womens-studies/certificate-gender-sexuality-womens-studies/"
       button-text="Learn More" %}